-For details of how the modified market value of the joining loss entity and adjusted market value of the head company are determined see the information on Part A - Tax losses and net capital losses consolidated, item 8 on page 15.
+For details of how the modified market value of the joining loss entity and adjusted market value of the head company are determined, see 8 Net capital losses utilised in part A on page 15.

-Available fractions are calculated and then adjusted to three decimal places.
-The third decimal place is rounded up if the fourth decimal place is 5 or more.
+Calculate available fractions and then adjust them to three decimal places.
+Round up the third decimal place if the fourth decimal place is 5 or more.
 Where an available fraction has been adjusted as a result of certain events - for example, a new member joined the group and transferred a loss bundle - show the adjusted available fraction applicable at the end of the year of income.

 An available fraction cannot be a negative amount or greater than one.
 If the sum of the group's available fractions would total more than one, each available fraction is proportionally reduced.
-Refer to subsection 707-320(2) of ITAA 1997.
+See subsection 707-320(2) of the ITAA 1997.